viovendi/viovendi.github.io/customizations/shared/custom-js/README.md

 * Args:
   * `name` - the search pattern for the name of a ticket
 * Returns: `jQuery object` - the ticket if found or else an empty object.

+#### Further Explanation
+In comparison to `findQuestion`, this helper will always return a reference to only 1 or 0 tickets.

 #### Examples
 ```js